 - Teachers' subject knowledge is very strong within the areas of the curriculum, including the AoLEs.
 Nearly all teachers and support staff have accurate and precise objectives for pupils' learning.
 With great success they use a wide range of varied, and divergent approaches and resources to support nearly all pupils.
 In doing so.
-This develops pupils' knowledge, understanding and skills to often excellent levels as they move through the school. - Nearly all teachers and other practitioners have very high expectations of nearly all pupils in all contexts.
+This develops pupils' knowledge, understanding and skills to often very good levels as they move through the school.
+However, school leaders have identified that more opportunities to develop the higher order skills of analysis, creativity and evaluation could be further exploited. - Nearly all teachers and other practitioners have very high expectations of nearly all pupils in all contexts.
 Staff make their environments very stimulating and enjoyable places for all learners to be productive.
 They make frequent, and insightful, adjustments to meet the needs of all abilities. - Teachers' explanations and clarity ensure that nearly all pupils develop their skills, knowledge and understanding to a very high standard.
 Teachers and other practitioners manage pupils' behaviour very effectively, and treat all pupils equally, and with high respect.
 Teachers use other staff to support pupils' learning very well, with insightful changes made.
 Teachers develop support staff very well in order to do this. - Most teachers and staff use helpful and varied questioning techniques to encourage and further develop pupils' answers, and to measure their understanding.
 Oral and written feedback from teachers and other practitioners is consistently good and helps most pupils know how well they are doing, and what they need to do to improve. - Most teachers use assessment outcomes successfully to inform future teaching and learning, and to help most pupils understand their strengths and areas for self-improvement.
 The feedback pupils receive on learning they have completed digitally is frequently good. - Most teachers develop pupils' thinking and understanding through effective questioning and monitoring of pupils' learning.
-They provide valuable opportunities for pupils to assess their own learning and that of their peers where appropriate. - Most teachers successfully analyse the outcomes of their assessments, and of any external assessments, and use them well to inform the way they plan future lessons.
+They provide valuable opportunities for pupils to assess their own learning and that of their peers where appropriate. - Most teachers successfully analyse the outcomes of their assessments and use them well to inform the way they plan future lessons and activities.
 Teachers use this information efficiently and effectively to assess the progress and development of specific individuals and groups, for example those pupils at risk of underachieving, or those who are more able. - Nearly all teachers develop a shared understanding of progression, to ensure that their assessments are always valid, accurate and reliable.
-However, the school recognises the need to develop a shared understanding of progression, within each AoLE, across the whole cluster. - School reports to parents contain good-quality information on their child's progress and specific, and high-quality guidance, as to how their child can make further progress in the future. - The school has special arrangements to support pupils with emotional, health and social needs, so that they can engage very effectively with the school and benefit from the opportunities it offers.
+Leaders across the North Gower Partnership have developed a shared understanding of progression.
+However, leaders recognise the need to further develop planning to ensure appropriate progression is planned for across the school, within each area of learning. - School reports to parents contain good-quality information on their child's progress and specific, and high-quality guidance, as to how their child can make further progress in the future. - The school has special arrangements to support pupils with emotional, health and social needs, so that they can engage very effectively with the school and benefit from the opportunities it offers.
 The school provides exceptional support for pupils' mental and physical health and wellbeing, for example during the recent pandemic.
 Awareness of mental health is a key feature of many topics.
 Learners are increasingly raising relevant issues within this.
 Monitoring of mental health is exceptionally strong due to embedded procedures within a very strong culture. - The school uses partnerships with other organisations, to provide very effective support for learners with special needs and wider additional needs.
 The school engages with the services of specialist agencies, especially for learners who face significant barriers to learning and good quality impact is secured as the norm.